International Day of Persons with Disabilities

 Brad McCannell, vice-president, access and inclusion at the Rick Hansen Foundation, shares ways to ensure the language you are using is inclusive.
 Ensuring you are using “people-first” language helps everyone feel included.
 We are people first.

 “We’re people … we’re people with disabilities,” McCannell said.
 “We’re people who are deaf, people who are blind, people who use wheel chairs.
 The important thing is, that we are people first.”

 “An amazing thing will happen when you start referring to people with disabilities as people.
 You'll start to think of us as people.
 If you think of us as disabled people, the first thing you you think of is that we're disabled.”– Brad McCannell, vice-president access and inclusion, Rick Hansen Foundation

 When was the last time you had trouble accessing a building?
 Were there too many steps, or no ramps?
 Perhaps there were no beacons alerting you that a doorway was coming, or a post right in the middle of the door.
 When you entered the building, were the directional signs clear?

 PowerED™ by Athabasca University recently launched a new course called Accessible Spaces 101 in partnership with the Rick Hansen Foundation.
 This self-paced online course examines the impact of the social and physical environment on people with disabilities and introduces the application of universal design for creating meaningful access.

 “The World Health Organization says that there’s over 1 billion people living with a disability today.
 Someone you know, or meet, or talk to may have a disability and you may not know it.
-It’s important for us to first understand that they may have a visible or invisible disability.”– Carrie Anton, Accessibility Services Coordinator at Athabasca University
+It’s important for us to first understand that they may have a visible or invisible disability.”– Carrie Anton, accessibility services co-ordinator

 When we discuss making spaces accessible, it’s not just physical spaces that need to be focused on.
 Here are some ways to make the digital world around you accessible for all.